PollySummer/HappyPets/README.md

 ann12Q

 ## What user can do in this app?
 User can add, delete and edit information in database.
+Also user can search info by name

 ## Here how it looks like:
 Authorization form: